 How to Apply

 The Stanford Comprehensive Autonomic Fellowship program accepts 2 clinical fellows per year.
-One position is for Autonomic Neurology and the other is for Autonomic-Neurogastroenterology.
+One position is for autonomic neurology and the other is for neurogastroenterology.

 Applicants interested in autonomic neurology track should have completed neurology residency by the time of entry and to have a US license to practice medicine.
 To apply, please send